zinchenko-ihor/DevOps_online/m5/Task5.1/README.md

 <img alt="" src="https://github.com/zinchenko-ihor/DevOps_online_Kyiv_2021Q4/blob/master/m5/Task5.1/IMG/ls_etc_step_by_step.png"> <br>

 13. What are the types of devices and how to determine the type of device?
 Give examples. <br>
 The Linux kernel provides support for two types of devices - character and block.
-Their main difference is that for block devices, input / output operations are carried out in separate bytes (characters), and in blocks of a fixed size.
+Their main difference is that for block devices, input/output operations are carried out in separate bytes (characters), and in blocks of a fixed size.
 In Linux, all work with devices is done through special files, which are usually located in the / dev directory.
 Special files do not contain data, but simply serve as points through which you can access the driver of the corresponding device.
 Each special file has three characteristics — the device type (character or block), the major number, and the minor number.
 For example, let's look at the contents of the /dev directory:
 ```
   ls -lah /dev